yoren/gravityflow/readme.md

 Bug reports and pull requests are welcome.

-IMPORTANT: Please read the installation instructions below.
-If you'd like to receive the release version, automatic updates and support please purchase a license here: https://gravityflow.io.
-Support requests without a valid license will be ignored.

 ## Installation Instructions
 The only thing you need to do to get this development version working is clone this repository into your plugins directory and activate script debug mode.
 If you try to use this plugin without script mode on the scripts and styles will not load and it will not work properly.

 To enable script debug mode just add the following line to your wp-config.php file:

 define( 'SCRIPT_DEBUG', true );

+## (No) Support
+If you'd like to receive the stable release version, automatic updates and support please purchase a license here: https://gravityflow.io.

+Support requests without a valid license will be ignored.

 ## Documentation
 User Guides, FAQ, Walkthroughs and Developer Docs: http://docs.gravityflow.io